 Where to stay in Salzburg

-If you want to see a lot of sights in Salzburg, this can easily cost you a lot of money.
-With the Salzburg Card, you will not only have free travel on all public transport and the fortress railway, you will also receive free admission to all major attractions such as Mozart’s birthplace and the DomQuartier.
+If you want to see many sights in Salzburg, this can easily cost you a lot of money.
+With the Salzburg Card, you will receive free admission to all major attractions such as Mozart’s birthplace and the DomQuartier.
+Also, you’ll get free travel on all public transport and the fortress railway!

-*Parts of this article were made possible with the support of Tourismus Salzburg.
-Thank you!
+*Parts of this article were made possible by the support of Tourismus Salzburg!
+Thanks a lot!

 Pin this article on Pinterest: